kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   these examples, and assumes the reader will generalize his conclusions to the larger issue of what can be computed mechanically.

-  If you want to read more about the subject, I suggest "Engines of Logic" by Martin Davis and "The Annotated Turing" by Charles Petzold.
+  If you want to read more about the subject, I suggest "**Engines of Logic**" by Martin Davis and "**The Annotated Turing**" by Charles Petzold.
 Engines presents a timeline of several important thinkers, leading up to the idea of the decision problem, and the Church-Turing thesis.
 The Annotated Turing focuses on the Alan Turing's paper that describes his model of computation, the universal computing machine.
-Another interesting resource is "Lambda Calculus: Then and Now", a lecture by Dana Scott available through publications of the ACM.
+Another interesting resource is "**Lambda Calculus: Then and Now**", a lecture by Dana Scott available through publications of the ACM.
 It links to a timeline of important milestone publications leading up to the lambda calculus, and some of the lambda calculus' applications in programming language design.

   .. https://www.csc.kth.se/utbildning/kth/kurser/DD3001/drtmp12/DownloadMaterial/Lectures/Lecture1.pdf
   .. https://www.csc.kth.se/utbildning/kth/kurser/DD3001/drtmp12/DownloadMaterial/Lectures/Lecture3.pdf